UTexas

 Who is eligible What is exempted Where to apply

 Nonresident and domiciled international students whose families transferred to Texas as part of the state's Economic Development and Diversification Plan.Nonresident portion of tuition.
-The student is responsible for payment of resident tuition.The University of Texas at Austin, Office of Admissions/GIAC, PO Box 7608, Austin TX 78713-7608; http://www.collegeforalltexans.com/apps/financialaid/tofa2.cfm?ID=567
+The student is responsible for payment of resident tuition.The University of Texas at Austin, Office of Admissions/OGA, PO Box 7608, Austin TX 78713-7608; http://www.collegeforalltexans.com/apps/financialaid/tofa2.cfm?ID=567

 Waiver for Faculty Members, Teaching Assistants, and Research Assistants, and their Dependents